If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 You can customize them according to your preference

 If you have a sweet tooth, go for the infamously sugary Frappuccino.
-If you want a drink with few to no calories, get an espresso (10 calories) or iced black tea (0 calories).
+If you prefer something simpler, get an espresso or unsweetened iced black tea.

 Don’t mind indulging or paying a few more dollars?
 Pick any item from Starbucks’ secret menu.